Creating RSS Feeds

 - How occurs RSS forming in the format of data export to Yandex News?

-- How do I let visitors know that I have an RSS feed?
+- How do you let visitors know you have an RSS feed?

-What are the requirement for the specified tracking page so that crawler could index my website?
+What are the requirements for the specified tracking page?

-Specified tracking page should be accessible, return HTML-code and contain links to the internal pages (if the search pattern is specified – corresponding links).
-Source page can also contain intrahost server redirect, which will be processed.
+The specified tracking page must be publicly accessible, contain recognizable HTML source code, and contain links to internal publication pages (if the URL Search Pattern is specified – corresponding links).

 How does automatic feed creation work?

-The feed is generated based on the content received from your site.
-The source can be Schema.org markup: Article, NewsArticle, BlogPosting, LiveBlogPosting and Open Graph Article, as well as standard HTML document tags.
+The feed is generated based on the content received from the website.
+The data source can be Schema.org markup: Article, NewsArticle, BlogPosting, LiveBlogPosting and Open Graph Article metadata, as well as standard HTML document tags.

-When microdata is not detected on your site, Mysitemapgenerator tries to automatically determine the content of publications using its own web page extraction algorithm.
-Depending on the structure of your website, you can select the appropriate parameters in the generator settings.
-To achieve a better result, we recommend that you use Schema.org micro-markup on your site.
+When no structured data is detected on the website, Mysitemapgenerator tries to automatically determine the content of publications using an AI-based extraction algorithm.
+But to achieve a better results, we recommend that you use Schema.org markup on your website.

 Supported Schema.org markup types: Article, NewsArticle, BlogPosting, LiveBlogPosting: